hardfire/hardfire.github.com/content/post/react-native-did-the-text-truncate-using-numberoflines.md

 {{< highlight js "linenos=table" >}}
 <Text numberOfLines={3}>
    Mordor.
-The one place in Middle-Earth we don’t want to see any closer.
-And it’s the one place we're trying to get to.
+The one place in Middle-Earth we don't want to see any closer.
+And it's the one place we're trying to get to.
 It's just where we can't get.
    Let’s face it, Mr. Frodo, we're lost.
 </Text>
 {{< / highlight >}}